 - The chocolate peanut mixture, while delicious, also meant that the mixture didn’t become solid, EVER, at room temperature.

 - I felt like I was covered in a thin aura of chocolate by the time that I was done.
 There was SO much chocolate under my nails, and I knew it would be so messy that people would end up pissed off.
 How do I know this?
-Because I no longer wanted to even look at these Rice Krispie Treat Spiders.
+Because I no longer wanted to even look at these Chocolate Peanut Butter Rice Krispie Treats.

-So this is what I ended up with- it took me several tries, but I got these treats to where they would be simple to make, not super messy and that you could even recruit kids to help make them with you.
-By squeezing the chocolate on top of the pretzels, you get the taste of chocolate covered pretzels, without the huge resulting mess from making them, and by having to push plain pretzels into the spider body, you keep your hands relatively clean.
+So this is what I ended up with; it took me several tries, but I got these treats to where they would be simple to make.
+By squeezing chocolate on top of the pretzels, you get the taste of chocolate covered pretzels, without the mess.
+And by having to push plain pretzels into the spider body, you keep your hands relatively clean.

 I used store-bought cookie decorating icing to attach the eyes on these, and it worked really well.
 Since you will end up with melted chocolate in a squeeze bottle, ziploc bag, or piping bag, you could use that too.
 Now that I think about it, you might actually just be able to use the chocolate cookie decorating icing on your pretzels too- it sets up really nicely.
 The taste would be a little different, but probably not enough to matter.
 Can someone please try it and tell me if it works?

-Jonathan loved these- they are the ultimate combination of salty and sweet, thanks to the chocolate, peanut butter, and pretzels.
+Jonathan loved these chocolate peanut butter rice krispie treats- they are the ultimate combination of salty and sweet, thanks to the chocolate, peanut butter, and pretzels.
 Everything worked super well together, and I even tucked them into the “Boo bags” I made for the neighbors that day.
-You can definitely easily pull these off for all those school Halloween parties that I’m sure are in the works for next week!
+You can definitely easily pull these off for all those school Halloween parties!

 Halloween Chocolate Peanut Butter Rice Krispie Spiders